mvolkmann/blog/src/zod.md

 ## Overview

-{% aTargetBlank "https://zod.dev", "Zod" %} is a JavaScript library
+{% aTargetBlank "https://zod.dev", "Zod" %} is a TypeScript library
 for validating values.

-It has great TypeScript support.
+The rationale for the name "Zod" is not given in its documentation, but some definitions include:

+- one of Superman's greatest archenemies (General Zod)
+- someone who is very foolish, awkward, or socially inept
+- any repellent thing or person
+- a studious person

 The following sections provide an overview of specifying validation constraints using Zod.